Skip to Content

 Note that some lodges switch off their electricity generators at night, so it’s wise to charge your appliances the moment you get to the lodge.

 I also recommend packing a power bank, especially if you are planning to use your smartphone camera a lot.
 In addition, take a small USB-charger to use in the car, and at least a few spare cables to charge your phone.
-I recently had a cable break during a trip, and was so glad to have packed two, just in case!
+I recently had a cable break during a trip, and was so glad to have packed two.

 21. Prepare for No Wi-Fi and Bad Mobile Network Coverage